When most Westerners think of “eating utensils” they think of spoons, forks, knives, and, maybe, sporks. What if there was a better option?

 What are Chopsticks?

-Each country and culture has its own traditional kinds of chopsticks.
+Each country and culture has its own traditional kinds.
 It would be impossible to detail every variation, but the two most common ones are Japanese and Chinese chopsticks, followed closely by Korean style chopsticks.

-Japanese chopsticks are usually round and very thin with a pointed end.
+Japanese type is usually round and very thin with a pointed end.
 They often have grooves near the pointed end to help grip food.
-Japanese chopsticks tend to be shorter than Chinese chopsticks.
-Traditionally, women also had shorter chopsticks than men.
+The Japanese type tend to be shorter than Chinese chopsticks.
+Traditionally, a women’s pair is also shorter chopsticks than men.

 Traditional Chinese chopsticks are square instead of round, and they have blunter ends than Japanese chopsticks.
 They also do not have grip grooves because the rectangular shape helps to keep food in place.
 The extra length on Chinese chopsticks is useful because Chinese tables tend to be larger than ones from other parts of Asia.

 Korean chopsticks are of a medium length.
 They taper on one end, but not as much as Japanese chopsticks.
-The thinner end is generally a somewhat flattened, rectangular shape.
-Korean chopsticks are also much more likely to be made of metal.
+The thinner end is generally a somewhat flat, rectangular shape.
+This is also much more likely to be made of metal, most often used by cooks.

 Our favorite chopstick set on the market is the Goldage Fiberglass Chopsticks.
 It has all of the advantages of both traditional Chinese and Japanese style chopsticks combined with modern technology.
 Since the chopstick is made of fiberglass, it is dishwasher safe and will not break or wear out even after years of use.
 Goldage is so sure that your product will last that it comes with a full two year warranty.

 Like many eating utensils, chopsticks originated as cooking utensils.
-Traditional East Asian cooking involves the use of deep pots and woks filled with hot water and oil.
-Long cooking sticks were perfect for reaching into these boiling liquids and removing food.
+Traditional East Asian cooking often involves the use of deep pots and woks filled with hot water and oil.
+Long cooking sticks were perfect for reaching into these boiling liquids, oil and removing food.

-Despite a long history than spans more than 3000 years, chopsticks have only been used for eating meals for about the last 1600 years.
+Despite being a part of the etiquette and a long history that spans more than 3000 years, these have likely been used for eating meals for about the last 1600 years.
 Around 400 AD, many cooks began chopping food into smaller pieces to conserve oil and cook them more quickly.
 This rendered the previously preferred knife relatively useless during mealtime.
-Confucius also believed that knives conveyed a sense violence that ruined the atmosphere of dinner, and the spread of his teachings consequently helped with the rise of mealtime chopsticks.
+Confucius also believed that knives conveyed a sense of violence that ruined the atmosphere of dinner, and the spread of his teachings consequently helped with the rise of mealtime chopsticks.

 In general, chopsticks look like, well, sticks.
-They are typically 7-9 inches in length, and have either a round or square shape around.
+The size guide is typically 7-9 inches in length and often have either a round, flat or square shape around.
 They tend to be thinner at the end used for eating, and this end may or may not have grooves to help grip food.
-These qualities all depend on which culture the chopsticks are from.
+These qualities often depend on which culture they are from and how they use it – whether for eating or cooking.

-Chopsticks can also be decorated in many ways.
-Although unadorned, disposable wooden chopsticks from takeout restaurants are perhaps what most Westerners are familiar with, many reusable and decorative chopsticks feature elaborate designs and colors.
+These can also be decorated in many ways.
+Although unadorned, inexpensive disposable wooden chopsticks from takeout restaurants are perhaps what most Westerners are familiar with, many reusable and decorative chopsticks feature elaborate designs and colors.

-Disposable chopsticks are typically made out of wood, while sturdier, reusable chopsticks are made of more durable materials such as bamboo, fiberglass, plastic, and stainless steel.
-High-end or decorative chopsticks can be made of precious materials such as gold, silver, ivory, jade, or porcelain.
+Disposable wooden ones are inexpensive, while sturdier, reusable chopsticks are made of more durable materials such as bamboo, fiberglass, plastic, and stainless steel.
+High-end or decorative types can be made of precious materials such as gold, silver, ivory, jade, or porcelain.
 Most people prefer materials such as fiberglass because they are eco-friendly, durable, and easy to clean.

-Different Countries that Use Chopsticks and Their Etiquettes
+Different Countries that Use These and Their Etiquette

 China, Japan, North Korea, South Korea, Mongolia, Nepal, Vietnam, Laos, Cambodia, Thailand, Myanmar, Malaysia, and Singapore all have traditionally preferred chopsticks over other utensils.
-Some combine the use of chopsticks and spoons at mealtimes depending on traditional foods and local customs.
+Some began and combined the use of chopsticks and spoons at mealtimes depending on traditional foods and local customs – like the Japanese.

-Every country and every region that uses chopsticks has its own rules and customs, but, in general, always remember the following:
+Every country and every region that uses chopsticks has its own etiquette, rules and customs, but, in general, always remember the following guide:

 - Do not ever stick your chopsticks into your food.
 Spearing food instead of pinching it is considered rude, while leaving chopsticks stuck in a bowl of rice is a symbol of death.